outmoded/hapijs.com/lib/tutorials/en_US/validation.md

 }
 ```

-Likewise, if we were to make a request to `/hello/thisnameiswaytoolong`, we'd also get the same error.
+Likewise, if you were to make a request to `/hello/thisnameiswaytoolong`, you'd also get the same error.

 ### <a name="queryparams" /> Query parameters

-To validate query parameters, we simply specify a `validate.query` option in the route's options, and we will get similar effects.
+To validate query parameters, you simply specify a `validate.query` option in the route's options, and you will get similar effects.
 By default hapi will not validate anything.
 If you specify a validator for even one query parameter, that means you *must* specify a validator for all possible query parameters that you would like to accept.

 For example, if you have a route that returns a list of blog posts and you would like the user to limit their result set by count, you could use the following configuration: